FAIZAN101013/ShopNGo/README.md

 - 🎚️ **Filtering & sorting** — filter by category, sub-category and price range; sort by relevance or price
 - 👕 **Product detail pages** — image gallery, size selection, description/review tabs, and related products
 - 🧺 **Cart** — add by size, update quantities, remove items, running item count in the navbar
-- 💳 **Checkout** — shipping form with validation, order summary, cash on delivery or a Stripe card payment
+- 💳 **Checkout** — shipping form with validation, order summary, cash on delivery, and an online card/UPI flow confirmed by webhook
 - 📱 **Responsive design** — mobile, tablet and desktop layouts throughout

 ### Accounts & orders